fcichos/exp3/docs/_sources/lectures/L12/overview_12.rst.txt

 Lecture Contents
 ================

-In Lecture 12 we explore the diffraction of light including Huygens principle.
-We study the diffraction of a slit, a circular aperture as well as the resolution of a microscope.
+In Lecture 12 we explore consequences of the diffraction of light, e.g. how diffraction can lead to focussing using a Fresnel Zone plate.
+We will generalize diffraction and start to enter the field of electromagnetic waves.

 .. image:: img/slides.png